-The higher the speed, the faster you can download files and the better picture quality your streaming content will be.
-But what broadband speed do you really need, and are the top-end options really worth you paying a higher monthly price?
+The faster your broadband speed, the quicker you can download files, films and TV shows — and the better your picture quality will be when streaming.
+But what broadband speed do you really need, and are the fastest options really worth you paying a higher monthly price?

 Read our guide for more detail on what broadband speed you need.

 If you’re happy with how fast your current broadband connection is, then it’s a good idea to only search for deals that provide a speed similar to your current package.

 A good way to find out what speed you currently have is to run a broadband speed test on Uswitch while you’re at home and connected to your Wi-Fi router.
 This will tell you the download and upload speeds you have with your current package.
 You can then use that reading to search for broadband deals that match your speed criteria.

 If you’re finding your internet is slow, unreliable, constantly buffering or taking ages to download content, then it would make sense to look for something faster.

 To get more detail on how much download speed certain devices use up, check out our broadband download speed calculator.